Panda279TV/Pandas-CSS3-Hamburger/README.md

 # Pandas CSS3 Hamburger
-#### There are many good hamburgers or also hamburgers with 10 different animations.
+#### There are many good hamburgers or also hamburgers with 3 or more different animations.
 I only wanted one to keep it as small as possible!
 I used an extra div and span because I find it easier, more comfortable and better.
 Everyone understands it right away and it is as little as possible.
 There are hamburgers with 3-5 nested elements.

 ##### To use this hamburger, you just have to include the following link in the Head Tag.
 Link the Author!